Skin Cancer Life Insurance: Everything You Need to Know

 Melanoma Stage 2b

-Melanoma Stage 2b is characterized by a thickness of 1-2mm and the presence of ulceration.
+Melanoma Stage 2b is characterized by a thickness of 1-2mm and ulceration.

 Stage 3 Melanoma

-Stage 3 melanoma requires lengthy postponement periods of 5 years or longer from when treatment ended.
+Stage 3 requires lengthy postponement periods of 5 years or longer from when treatment ended.

-Once life insurance is available, companies will add a life insurance table rating and a flat extra to the price.
+When life insurance becomes available, companies will include a life insurance table rating and a flat extra fee.

 The table ratings typically add 50% to the standard rate for the policy’s life.